Ryan Pugh

-Ryan Pugh (born December 4, 1988) is an American football coach and former player who is currently the offensive line coach at Abilene Christian.
+Ryan Pugh (born December 4, 1988) is an American football coach and former player who is currently the offensive line coach at Appalachian State.
 Previously, he was the offensive line coach at Abilene Christian and, before that, the offensive line coach and running game coordinator at Southern University.
 Before going to Southern, he was most recently the offensive coordinator and offensive line coach at Troy.
 Pugh was a prominent center for the Auburn Tigers of Auburn University; selected All-Southeastern Conference in 2010.
 He is married to Cathey Lee (Dalton) Pugh.